rgthome532/rgthome532/README.md

-### Hello, welcome to my bio logging all things Cyber and more for my CyberVets internship with CMS 💻
+### Welcome to my bio logging my journey throughout my CyberVets internship with CMS 💻

 <!--
 **rgthome532/rgthome532** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.